We're Like Thunder

 "We're Like Thunder" is a CD single released by German hard rock singer Doro Pesch in 2005.
 The vocals of German female boxing champion Regina Halmich, recorded at the House of Audio studios in Karlsdorf, Germany, are featured in the song "We're Like Thunder" in a duet with Pesch.
 The song "She's Like Thunder" was written by Doro Pesch for her friend Regina Halmich, to be used as an official anthem before her performances.
-A symphonic version of it is present as bonus track in the album Classic Diamonds, released in 2004.
+A symphonic version of it is present as a bonus track in the album Classic Diamonds, released in 2004.